Beautiful Gardens of Provence: Visitor Guide

 The Salagon Remarkable Gardens and Priory is home to over 1,700 plants organized into four distinct sections based on the principles of ethnobotany.
 In the Village Garden, you will find plants used in the average person’s garden and those that naturally grow in the fields of the Haute-Provence region.
 The Medieval Garden is home to plants used in historic times.
 It includes plants grown for food and a flower garden.
 There are also plants grown for medicinal purposes, including a “secret” garden where poisonous plants grow.

 In the Modern Garden, you will learn about the evolution of people and plants as humans moved from a hunter-gatherer society to an agricultural one.
-Finally, the five sensory trails in the Fragrance Garden will allow you to explore a wide range of aromatic plants all year around.
+Finally, the five sensory trails in the Fragrance Garden will enable you to explore a diverse range of aromatic plants throughout the year.

 Contact Information: